GRE Registration Policy

 Canceling the Test Registration

-If you cancel your GRE appointment at least three full days before your test date, you will receive a refund of half your original test fee.
-After the three-day deadline, however, the entire testing fee is forfeit.
+If you cancel your GRE appointment at least at least four days before your test date, you will receive a refund of half your original test fee.
+After the four–day deadline, however, the entire testing fee is forfeit.
 You can cancel your test by contacting GRE services via any of the methods mentioned above.

 Retaking the Test